-- expand our restaurant base; - increase our comparable restaurant sales; and - enhance operations and leverage our infrastructure.
+- · expand our restaurant base; - · increase our comparable restaurant sales; and - · enhance operations and leverage our infrastructure.

-As of April 1, 2015, we had 416 locations in five states.
+As of July 1, 2015, we had 418 locations in five states.
 In fiscal 2014, we opened eleven new company-operated and five new franchised restaurants across Arizona, California, Nevada, and Texas.
-For the quarter ended April 1, 2015, we opened one new company-operated restaurant in Texas.
-For the remainder of 2015, we intend to open sixteen new company-operated and eleven new franchised restaurants in Arizona, California, Nevada, and Texas.
+For the quarter ended July 1, 2015, we opened one new company-operated restaurant in Texas and one franchised restaurant in California.
+Year to date, we have opened two new company-operated restaurants in Texas and one franchised restaurant in California.
+For the remainder of 2015, we intend to open fourteen new company-operated and seven new franchised restaurants in Arizona, California, Nevada, and Texas.
 Over the long term, we plan to grow the number of El Pollo Loco restaurants by 8% to 10% annually.
 To increase comparable restaurant sales, we plan to increase customer frequency, attract new customers, and improve per-person spend.
 We believe that we are well-positioned for future growth, with a developed corporate infrastructure capable of supporting a future restaurant base that is greater than our existing one.
 Additionally, we believe that we have an opportunity to optimize costs and enhance our profitability as we benefit from economies of scale.
 These growth rates are not guaranteed.